Frequently Asked Questions

 1. What is Software AG’s shareholder structure like?

-Software AG has a free float of 62%.
-Being not part of the free float, 29% is held by Software AG foundation, and approx. 9% is held by Software AG.
+Software AG has a free float of 68%.
+Being not part of the free float, 32% is held by Software AG foundation.
 For more information on the shareholder structure, please click here.

 2. When did Software AG first go public?